Prospective Local Student

 Case studies are used to explore concepts applied to real-world scenarios.
 Experiential learning is encouraged via project-based assignments.
 Analysis, synthesis and evaluation are developed as themes throughout the programme.
 A wide variety of assessment approaches are used across the programme.
 These include articles, business reports, academic papers, presentations, projects and examinations (case-based, open-book and closed-book).
 Assessment methods may vary according to individual module requirements.

 Installment plans are available for most programmes.
 Students are encouraged to explore these options first before applying for student loans.
 Details of each of these installment plans are available on their respective course pages.
-Alternatively students with complex requirements may contact us as email@example.com
+Alternatively students with complex requirements may contact us at [email protected]

 Besides Installment Plans, Auston Institute is unable to provide in-house financial aid.
 However, the following partner institutions regularly support Auston students for their education aspirations.
 Click on the logos to find out more.